Those $29 iPhone Battery Replacements Are Taking Months — And People Are Mad

 “Right-to-repair” advocates say that fixing your electronics should be as simple as servicing your car.
 (Automotive laws require car makers to provide manuals and replacement parts to any repair shop that wants them.
 So car owners can choose to pay a premium by going to a dealer, or save and opt for an aftermarket product at an independent repair shop.)

-But it’s worth noting: while Apple’s Genius Bars receive much scrutiny, iOS and Mac hardware support is much more straightforward than what’s available to Android users, who typically rely on cell carriers and service partners for troubleshooting and repair.
+But it’s worth noting: While Apple’s Genius Bars receive much scrutiny, iOS and Mac hardware support is much more straightforward than what’s available to Android users, who typically rely on cell carriers and service partners for troubleshooting and repair.

 Apple Will Still Slow Your iPhone As It Ages, But Now It’s Selling Discounted Batteries